 Dent and Howgill Walks Using The Western Dales Bus Services To Contents

 Dentdale and the Howgills are one of the best walking areas in the Yorkshire Dales although these days an incursion into Cumbria!
 Intentionally, the following walks are focused on those which can be attempted from public transport mostly using the S1 Saturday Western Dales Bus service from Dent Station although most can be done as circular walks from a parked car possibly also using the bus service.
 I have also included expeditions into the Howgills, an area which really deserves a section in its own right and now easily accessible from the bus/train Back to Yorkshire Dales Contents Page

 Dent Station on the Settle Carlisle railway line [the highest mainline station in England] lies at the head of the valley and nearly 5 miles from the village it serves!
 The only bus connection is the Saturday S1 which meets the 0748 northbound service from Leeds (arr Dent 0915).
-The bus departs at 0935 arriving in Dent village at about 0950 and Sedbergh at 1005.
+The bus departs the station access road at 0935 arriving in Dent village at about 0950 and Sedbergh at 1005.
 The return bus is 1650 or1819 from Sedbergh and 1707 or1846 from Dent village.
 Why not stop off in Dent before catching the last bus to the station?
-The bus is waiting in the access road to the station.
 This has to be one of the highest bus stops in the country at 1150ft and certainly the highest bus / rail interchange!

 Important note:- Whilst the author has taken every care in assembling the information on this site, no responsibility can be accepted for any error or omission herein.
 If in any doubt walkers should always consult the relevant OS map.
 All timings are approximate and for a person of average fitness and ability.